All-Cash Offer: Guide for Buyers and Sellers

 Pro: Less risk and uncertainty

-The bevy of hurdles attached to obtaining financing (third-party appraisal, underwriting delays) are all solved with the mighty all-cash offer.
-The National Association of Realtors (NAR) reports that around 6% of purchase contracts encounter delayed settlements due to appraisal issues alone.
+The hurdles attached to obtaining financing (third-party appraisal, underwriting delays) are all solved with the mighty all-cash offer.
+NAR reports that about 6% of purchase contracts encounter delayed settlements due to appraisal issues alone.

-“Cash sales are quicker and less stressful, quite frankly, because you don’t have to worry about the appraisal or the mortgage company having any hiccups throughout the process,” explains Saad.
+“Cash sales are quicker and less stressful, quite frankly, because you don’t have to worry about the appraisal or the mortgage company having any hiccups throughout the process,” Saad says.

 A traditional home sale to a mortgage buyer seems safe because it’s the most common type of residential real estate transaction.
 However, it inherently comes with a number of risks.
 If the buyer loses their job or their mortgage falls through for some reason (such as if the house doesn’t appraise), then the deal could fall apart.
 That’s not an issue with all cash.